Our Share of Night: 1985-1987: Gaspar

 Gaspar's friend Vicky loses her dog.
 The four friends—Gaspar, Vicky, Pablo and Adela—search for the dog to no avail.
 That night, Gaspar dreams of the dog scratching the window and whining.
 When he goes to look for the dog, his father catches him and informs him the dog is dead.
 Gaspar later finds the dog's corpse in a park.

 Juan, since Rosario's death, has been physically and emotionally abusive to Gaspar.
 One night, while drunk, he shows Gaspar a box of human eyelids, shocking and disgusting him.
 The incident makes Gaspar remember another incident where Juan had gone to an abandoned house in the neighborhood; Gaspar had tried to follow him but was caught, beaten and locked for a full day in a room without food or drink.

 Juan and Gaspar take a trip to Chascomús to visit Rosario's family.
 Gaspar wakes up bruised, naked and with an injured ankle in an unknown room.
 His father and a doctor enter, and the doctor claims that on the way to Chascomús, they were in a car accident.
 Gaspar does not believe her, as he remembers his father injuring him and a strange ritual, but Juan denies it.

-One night, Juan has a fight with Gaspar; he cuts him open with a piece of glass and bites the wound.
+Juan routinely disappears into the abandoned house or to perform the Ceremonials.
+Eventually, implied to have successfully found Rosario, he takes Gaspar to scatter her ashes.
+One night afterward, Juan has a fight with Gaspar; he cuts a symbol in his arm with a piece of glass and drinks from the wound.
 He then cuts himself open and forces Gaspar to drink his blood.
-Soon after, Juan suffers an ischemic stroke and dies.
+Juan soon suffers an ischemic stroke and dies.
 His brother Luis arrives from Brazil to adopt Gaspar.

-Meanwhile, Gaspar's friend Adela, who has a missing arm (a reference to the story Adela's House from Enríquez' Things We Lost In the Fire), grows obsessed with the abandoned house that Juan visited, believing that clues related to her missing father, who was possibly kidnapped by the junta, could be found there.
-She convinces the other three to enter the house with her.
-In the house, Adela enters a room that the others are unable to enter; Gaspar manages to escape the house with the other two, but Adela is never found.
+Meanwhile, Gaspar's friend Adela, who has a missing arm (a reference to the story Adela's House from Enríquez' Things We Lost In the Fire), grows obsessed with the abandoned house that Juan visited.
+She believes it may contain clues related to her missing father, who was possibly kidnapped by the junta.
+She convinces the other three to enter the house with her, but Gaspar inadvertently opens a door to the "Other Place," a part of the Darkness.
+Inside, Adela enters a room that the others are unable to enter; Gaspar manages to escape the house with Vicky and Pablo, but Adela is never found.